In-Run Data Shapley for Adam Optimizer: Background

 \section{Background}

-In this section, we will provide a formal problem setup for data attribution and introduce the Data Shapley value.
+In this section, we introduce the formal setup for data attribution and review the Shapley value.
+We then describe the In-Run Data Shapley framework, which decomposes data value along a single realized training trajectory.
+Finally, we revisit the SGD and Adam update rules, highlighting the key structural difference that motivates our Adam-aware formulation.

-\textbf{Problem Setup.} Consider a training dataset $D = \{z_i\}_{i=1}^N$ consisting of $N$ individual data points.
-In the context of data attribution, our goal is to quantify the contribution of each individual data point $z \in D$ toward the performance of a machine learning model.
-To measure this performance, let $U(\cdot)$ denote a utility function (e.g., validation accuracy or negative loss) that takes a subset of data $S \subseteq D$ as input and returns a real-valued score representing the utility of a model trained on that subset.
+\textbf{Problem Setup.} Consider a training dataset $D=\{z_i\}_{i=1}^N$ consisting of $N$ individual data points.
+In data attribution, our goal is to assign each training point $z\in D$ a scalar value that measures its contribution to the performance or behavior of a trained model.
+Let $U(\cdot)$ denote a utility function that maps a subset of training data $S\subseteq D$ to a real-valued score.
+For example, $U(S)$ can be the validation accuracy, negative validation loss, or another task-specific performance measure of a model trained on $S$.
+Given a utility function $U$, a data attribution method assigns each point $z\in D$ a scalar score, denoted by $\phi_z(U)$, to quantify its contribution to the chosen utility.

-Adapting the concept from game theory \cite{shapley1953value}, we treat the data points as players in a game and the model performance as the total payout.
-The Data Shapley value, denoted as $\phi_z(U)$, provides a unique and fair way to distribute the total utility among the $N$ data points.

-Formally, the Shapley value assigned to a data point $z \in D$ is defined as the weighted average of its marginal contribution to all possible subsets of the dataset: { }